Xqhare/neith/README.md

 ```
 #### Saving data to disc

 If Neith is set up using the `connect()` function, it will read any data found at the specified path, and do any operations on the data in ram.
-Ending the programm without `.close()`-ing the connection, will not save the data from ram to disc, and will behave like a Neith instance in `ram-mode`, just without some benefits of the flag and some more overhead.
+Ending the program without `.close()`-ing the connection, will not save the data from ram to disc, and will behave like a Neith instance in `ram-mode`, just without some benefits of the flag and some more overhead.
-After a connection has been closed, it has to be reopened using the `connect()` function - this is ressource intensive, so only save during runtime if absolutely neccesarry.
+After a connection has been closed, it has to be reopened using the `connect()` function - this is resource intensive, so only save during run-time if absolutely necessary.

 ```
 let con = Neith::connect("test.neithdb");
 con.close();
 ```
-This opens and immmediatly closes (or saves the state of) neith.
+This opens and immediatly closes (or saves the state of) Neith.

-WIP BELOW

 ### `job_history`-Table